Syringe: Tip designs

 Syringes come with a number of designs for the area in which the blade locks to the syringe body.
 Perhaps the most well known of these is the Luer lock, which simply twists the two together.

 Bodies featuring a small, plain connection are known as slip tips and are useful for when the syringe is being connected to something not featuring a screw lock mechanism.

 Similar to this is the catheter tip, which is essentially a slip tip but longer and tapered, making it good for pushing into things where there the plastic taper can form a tight seal.
 These can also be used for rinsing out wounds or large abscesses in veterinary use.

 There is also an eccentric tip, where the nozzle at the end of the syringe is not in the centre of the syringe but at the side.
 This causes the blade attached to the syringe to lie almost in line with the walls of the syringe itself and they are used when the blade needs to get very close to parallel with the skin (when injecting into a surface vein or artery for example).

 Standard U-100 insulin syringes

 Syringes for insulin users are designed for standard U-100 insulin.
 The dilution of insulin is such that 1 mL of insulin fluid has 100 standard "units" of insulin.
-Since insulin vials are typically 10 mL, each vial has 1000 units.
+A typical insulin vial may contain 10 mL, for 1000 units.

-Insulin syringes are made specifically for self injections and have friendly features:
+Insulin syringes are made specifically for a patient to inject themselves, and have features to assist this purpose when compared to a syringe for use by a healthcare professional: